-To fulfill its mission and vision FIRE implements many actions, trying to cover all the aspects related with energy efficiency, resource efficiency, energy productivity, renewable energy, and sustainable development.
+To fulfil its mission and vision, FIRE implements various actions, trying to cover all the aspects related with energy efficiency, resource efficiency, energy productivity, renewable energy, and sustainable development.

 FIRE has been involved in many European projects over the years, dealing with many aspects related to energy efficiency (policy, technologies, economy and finance, contracting, dissemination and training, etc.).

 Besides, FIRE has coordinated from 2011 to 2016 the core theme “Energy services and ESCOs, energy auditing, solving administrative barriers” in the Concerted Action on the Energy efficiency directive (previously Concerted action on the Energy services directive) on behalf of ENEA.

 Currently FIRE is part of The Energy Efficiency Financial Institutions Group (EEFIG) established in 2013 by the European Commission Directorate-General for Energy (DG Energy) and United Nations Environment Program Finance Initiative (UNEP FI).